-The heart of the camp is the large, open-air main tent with a sprawling deck overlooking the bush and shaded year-round by towering jackalberry trees.
-This is where we dine al fresco, enjoy cocktails and conversation around the firepit, and meet before every activity.
+The heart of the camp is the large, open-air main tent with a sprawling deck overlooking the bush and shaded year-round by towering

 Inside, there’s a lounge and dining area that has a decidedly early 1900s sensibility.
 Large, overstuffed leather couches are just the place to curl up and take a nap.
 A campaign-style writing desk showcases the couple’s many books.
-On the large, weathered wooden coffee table, a polished lion skull sits center stage, and over one of the sofas hangs one of Beverly Joubert’s stunning black and white photo of elephants.
+On the large, weathered

 Guest tents branch out from the main tent in a loose horseshoe configuration.
-A two-minute walk down the sandy pathway, second tent on the left is my home for the next four nights.
+A two-minute walk down the sandy pathway, the second tent on the left is my home for the next four nights.

 My tent is the size of a small studio.
-In the middle, is an elegant canopy bed dressed in cream linens with blue and gold accents and framed by Mosquito netting tied back like curtains.
+In the middle is an elegant canopy bed dressed in cream linens with blue-and-gold accents and framed by mosquito netting tied back like curtains.
 The headboard is a dividing wall separating the living area from the dressing area and ensuite bathroom.

 The bathroom features two large wok-sized brass basins, environmentally safe toiletries, a flush toilet, and a spacious waterfall shower with a view of the camp through netted windows.
 A sizable wooden trunk with brass fittings rests at the foot of the bed not far from a campaign-style wooden writing desk.
-On it, there’s an old fashion brass lamp and a thermos of cold water, but as soon as it’s known I favor Diet Coke, an ice-bucket appears filled with chilled cans.
+On it, there’s an old-fashioned brass lamp and a thermos of cold water, but as soon as it’s known I favor Diet Coke, an ice-bucket appears filled with chilled cans.

 If you’re enjoying this post you might also like

-Okavango Safari: Game Drive Stories
+Okavango Delta Safari: Game Drive Diaries

 Eyes closed, inhaling deeply, I savor the scent of warm African sage as we search for wildlife.
 I fell in love with this fragrance during my last trip.
 For me, it’s the Delta version of fresh baked chocolate chip cookies.
 I smell it and I am content.